chris17453/browsy/browsy/browsy/README.md

 # browsy
-Browsy Is a client side file browser for your Web server.
+Browsy Is a client side file browser for your server.

 ## System Software Components